John Turmel: Pauper Party

-Recent by-elections
+Recent elections until 2024

 In 2012, Turmel again ran as an independent, this time in the March 19 federal by-election in Toronto—Danforth to choose a successor to Jack Layton.
 He ran on a campaign pushing for mass production of marijuana to fight cancers he says are coming from the "nuclear fallout that hit us from Fukushima".

 On the provincial level, Turmel has continued to carry the banner of the Pauper Party of Ontario and ran in the August 1, 2013 by-election in Ottawa South to choose the successor to Dalton McGuinty placing last with 43 votes.
 He ran again as a Pauper candidate in the February 13, 2014 provincial by-election in Thornhill placing last with 49 votes.
 On September 1, 2016, he secured second-to-last place in the Scarborough—Rouge River provincial by-election by one vote over former Trillium Party candidate Ania Krosinska.

 Turmel placed sixth out of six candidates in the 2020 York Centre federal by-election, earning just under 0.6% of the vote.

 In 2023, he was a candidate in the Hamilton Centre provincial by-election, the Oxford federal by-election, the Scarborough—Guildwood provincial by-election, and the Kitchener Centre provincial by-election.

 In 2024, he contested the Milton provincial by-election, the LaSalle—Émard—Verdun federal by-election, and the Bay of Quinte provincial by-election.

+Health and missed elections since 2024

+During the 2024 Milton provincial by-election, Turmel said that he expected to miss an all-candidates debate because of a hospital visit for cancer treatment.

+Since then, Turmel has not run in the 2025 Ontario general election, the 2025 Canadian federal election, the December 2024 Cloverdale—Langley City federal by-election, the August 2025 Battle River—Crowfoot federal by-election, or the federal by-elections held in 2026.